sshakeel/SmashingConf-RWD-Workshop/README.md

-#### Workshop files
+**Workshop files**
 - https://github.com/ahume/responsive-roadtrip

-# Gaudian Responsive Strategy
+# Gaudian.co.uk Responsive Strategy
-- Guardian started with a brand new mobile only site
+- Started with a brand new mobile only site
-- started working up from there
+- worked up to different interfaces from there

 ### Mobile first design